MEET OUR PIANO ACADEMY INSTRUCTORS & SUPPORT TEAM

 Piano Instructors

 Alejandra Jurado is a professional piano teacher graduated from the University of Cauca, Colombia.
 She has been awarded the First Prize at the "National Competition for Young Talents 2000" by the Philharmonic Orchestra of Valle, as well as the First Prize at the competition "Sala Beethoven 7.30" in Cali in 2008 and 2009.
-With ten years of experience as a piano teacher under her belt, she worked at Cauca University and Nariño University, forming and educating new generations of young pianists.
+With 15 years of experience as a piano teacher under her belt, she worked at Cauca University and Nariño University, forming and educating new generations of young pianists.
 She has been an active performer as a soloist and as a collaborative pianist for other instruments and various musicians.
 She worked in the Philippines and Japan, and it is because of her deep interest in more disciplines of the human spirit beyond the arts, that she trained and grew in other fields of education, enriching her expertise and making her teaching system more holistic and integrated to the life of her apprentices.
 "I strongly believe that teaching is like opening a door to a world of discovery where we both learn, hand to hand with the student".

 Fluent in Spanish, English and Japanese.